 Sonnet 43 (2023)

-A miniature for symphony orchestra commissioned for Sounds New and premiered by the CBSO conducted by Clark Rundell in January 2023.
+A miniature for symphony orchestra commissioned for Sounds New and premiered by the CBSO conducted by Clark Rundell in January 2023, as well as being recorded for release by NMC Recordings.

 This piece is inspired by Elizabeth Barrett Browning's 'Sonnet 43: How Do I Love Thee'.
 I previously set this poem in my song cycle 'From the River' for mezzo-soprano and piano, and focused on the overwhelming joy of the text.
 This time, the 'setting' is effectively a kind of ridiculous narrative and the absurdity of grief is the focus, as the piano alternates between fighting with the orchestra and sinking into reluctant unison.